kievsash/HW01/README.md

 		<div class="panel-body"></div>
 	</div>
 ```
-framework-router - set parent block
+framework-router - set parent block.
-.panel-body - indicates where templates should be loaded to
+.panel-body - indicates where templates should be loaded to.
-#tag1, #tag2... - should correspond to respective tags in routes definition.
+tag1, tag2... - should correspond to respective tags in routes definition.

 5. Open index.html through http server.